yyuqing-42/Portfolio/README.md

 ![](/image/indeed.jpg)

-**Focused on exploring some factors that will influence the popularity of a job posting on Indeed and provided recommendations on how to make a job posting more attractive and garner more clicks of interest.**
+**Focused on exploring some factors that influence the popularity of a job posting on Indeed and provided recommendations on how to make a job posting more attractive and garner more clicks of interest.**

 [Learn More](https://github.com/yyuqing-42/Indeed-Job-Posting)